root3nl/SupportApp/README.md

   * Any other action requiring root privileges, especially when users have standard permissions

 #### File locations
-The SupportHelper installer places two files:
+The Support App installs some files related to the Privileged Helper Tool:

+Privileged Helper Tool: `/Library/PrivilegedHelperTools/nl.root3.support.helper`

 LaunchDaemon: `/Library/LaunchDaemons/nl.root3.support.helper.plist`

-Binary: `/usr/local/bin/SupportHelper`

 #### Security considerations
-As SupportHelper is able to execute scripts or commands with root privileges, it needs to be used responsibly.
-For most deployments, SupportHelper will not be needed and we recommend deploying the Support App without SupportHelper.
-If you're unsure or unfamiliar with this concept, DO NOT use SupportHelper.
-This utility is separated from the Support App to avoid compromising the app-sandbox as well.
+As the Support App is able to execute scripts elevated privileges, it needs to be used responsibly.
+Usually it is only needed for more advanced workflows such as querying additional information in real time, interact with other applications and more.
+Treat it carefully and only use the `PrivilegedScript` key when you really need elevated privileged.

 > **Note**
 > Only values from a Configuration Profile will be used.
-Values set by `defaults write` will be ignored as it imposes a security risk.
+Values set by `defaults write` will be ignored as it imposes a potential security risk.

 ### Variables